Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which task can you perform by using Azure Advisor?

-- [ ] Integrate Active Directory and Azure Active Directory (Azure AD).
+- [ ] Integrate Active Directory and Microsoft Entra ID.
 - [x] Estimate the costs of an Azure solution.
 - [ ] Confirm that Azure subscription security follows best practices.
 - [ ] Evaluate which on-premises resources can be migrated to Azure.